Azure/azure-iot-sdks/node/device/doc/run_sample.md

 - The section "Send events" in the document [How to use Device Explorer][device-explorer] describes how to prepare the **DeviceExplorer** tool to receive device-to-cloud messages from the sample application.

 - Open a shell (Linux) or Node.js command prompt (Windows) and navigate to the folder you placed the sample files in.
-Then run the sample application using the following command:
+Then run the sample application using the following commands:

     ```
     npm install